antvis/layout/packages/layout-webgpu/README.md

-# @antv/layout-webgl
+# @antv/layout-webgpu

-Accelerate some parallelizable algorithms such as Fruchterman with WebGL which has a better performance under large amount of data.
+Accelerate some parallelizable algorithms such as Fruchterman with WebGPU which has a better performance under large amount of data.

 ## Usage